 An unavoidable restriction (such as state law) may prevent your SMSF from holding assets using the fund’s name.

 If assets cannot be held in the fund’s name, ownership by the fund must be clearly established.
 You can do this by executing a caveat, or creating an instrument or declaration of trust to enable the fund to assert its ownership.

 If possible, documents such as sale agreements should be executed in the name of the trustees ‘as trustees for’ the fund.

 To ensure that SMSF trustees can readily satisfy this ATO requirement, this document suite provides a tailored appointment of a custodian to ensure that SMSF trustees can assert and prove ownership over fund assets where legal title is held by another entity for practical, commercial or other purposes.
 Please note that these custodian appointments must be authorised under the governing rules of the fund.

 - Bare Trust Deed

-The above fee does not include the provision of any advice and other attendances, and we generally recommend that expert advice is sought from an experienced lawyer where custodial arrangements are being contemplated
+The above fee does not include the provision of any advice and other attendances, eg, the transfer of assets to the bare trustee, and we generally recommend that expert advice is sought from an experienced lawyer where custodial arrangements are being contemplated.

 If you require any further assistance or advice, DBA Lawyers would be pleased to assist.
 Please let us know.